ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### B. Deactivate Machine

 The portal allows Zonal Admin to deactivate the machine, which are already active.
 The Zonal Admin selects the machine and the all the machine of that zone are displayed.
 The Zonal Admin can select one active machine or multiple active machines at a time then selects the Deactivate option.
-The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected machine(s), and the system provides a notification.
+The system validates user's role, on successful validation, deactivates the selected machine(s), and the system provides a notification.

 #### C. Decommission  Machine